DEADLINE: The deadline for submitting Area Happenings, Church Events, Reunions, Society items or Cemetery News is Thursday at noon.

 Cumberland Gap BMA Meetings

 The regular monthly meetings for the Board of Mayor and Aldermen of the Town of Cumberland Gap for the Fiscal Year 2012-2013 will be conducted at Town Hall, 330 Colwyn Street, the first Monday of each month at 7 p.m.
-A monthly planning session is conducted each month at the Town Hall on Monday prior to the scheduled meeting of the board at 6 p.m.
-The public is invited to attend all meetings of the Board.
+A monthly planning session is conducted each month at Town Hall on Monday prior to the scheduled meeting of the board at 6 p.m.
+The public is invited to attend.

 Divorce Care at Pump Springs

 Divorce Care will be meeting Tuesdays at 7 p.m. at Pump Springs Baptist Church.
-There aren’t many people around you who understand the pain your separation or divorce has caused.
-To you.
-Your family.
-Your friends.
-That’s the reason for Divorce Care!
-It’s a special weekly support group seminar conducted by people who understand what you are experiencing.
+Divorce Care is a special weekly support group seminar conducted by people who understand what you are experiencing.
 Most importantly, you’ll learn how to deal with the pain of your past and look forward to rebuilding your life.
-Contact information: 423-869-8323 or www.pumpsprings.org.
+Call 423-869-8323 or visit www.pumpsprings.org for more information.

 Claiborne County Animal Shelter is now offering grooming from a professional groomer.
 A portion of the earnings will benefit the shelter.
-The grooming will be done on Tuesday and Thursday to start but we will gladly add additional days if there is enough demand.
+The grooming will be done on Tuesday and Thursday,but we additional days will be added based on demand.
 For a list of services and fees, please call the shelter at 423-626-2686 on Monday through Friday from 10 a.m. to 2 p.m.

 Don’t Keep Your Heap!